Get information about data tables

 One or more ASCII (or binary, see -bi[ncols][type]) data table file(s) holding a number of data columns.
 If no tables are given then we read from standard input.

 Specify how the range should be reported.
-Choose -Aa for the range of all files combined, -Af to report the range for each file separately, and -As to report the range for each segment (in multisegment files) separately.
+Choose -Aa for the range of all tables combined, -At to report the range for each table separately, and -As to report the range for each segment (in multisegment tables) separately.
 [Default is -Aa].

 Report the min/max values per column in separate columns [Default uses <min/max> format].
 When used, users may also use -o to limit which output columns should be reported [all].